bitst0rm-pub/Formatter/README.md

             // Path to the third-party plugin executable to process formatting.
             // This option can be either a string or a list of executable paths.
             // - If this option is omitted or set to null, then the global executable
-            //   on PATH will be used, if found.
+            //   on PATH will be used, if automatically found.
             // - If this option is exactly the basename, then it will be used as the
             //   executable name and searched for on the PATH.
             //   Basename can be with or without dot.extension as both variants are the same.
             //   For example: "fiLe.exe" (Windows only), "fiLe" (Windows + Unix + Linux)
-            // System variable expansions like ${HOME}, ${USER} etc... and the Sublime Text
+            // System variable expansions like ${HOME}, ${USER} etc. and the Sublime Text
             // specific ${packages} can be used to assign paths.
             // Note: Again, any literal "$" must be escaped to "\\$" to distinguish
             // it from the variable expansion "${...}".